micropatel/code-challenge/README.md

 ## 4. Reply with Bot Message

 The first message sent into the session defines the language that is going to be used in the entirety of the conversation between the user and the bot.

 This endpoint provides all replies from the bot in the detected language for this session.
+The reason for not including the user messages at the moment is on purpose: we only want to understand which flow the bot used for the conversation.

 The replies should be ordered by timestamp in **descending** order.

 _After the first message, you should not display the salutation again_.